harsheel55/SummerInternship2024_22IT055/README.md

 # SummerInternship2024_22IT055
 🌟 Flutter Summer Internship 2024 - Project Showcase 🌟

 Welcome to my GitHub repository for the Flutter Summer Internship 2024!
-This project showcases the work done during the internship, including practical insights and hands-on experience with Flutter and file-sharing app development.
+This project showcases the work done during the internship, including practical insights and hands-on experience with Flutter and Weather app in flutter.

 **Start of Internship**